-Both the X-H1 and the GX80 are recent models that are part of the current product line-up.
-The GX80 replaced the earlier Panasonic GX7, while the X-H1 does not have a direct predecessor.
+The GX80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-H1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-H1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-H1 and the Panasonic GX80?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 15.8MP) with a 26% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.